Tuition fee and maintenance loans

 You can find out more about tuition fee loans on the Student Room's Student Finance Zone.

-If you are taking a full-time course, you can get a Maintenance Loan of up to £8,434 per year from the Government.
+If you are a UK student taking a full-time course, you can get a Maintenance Loan of up to £8,434 per year from the Government.
 This is a separate loan to the Tuition Fee Loan.
 The amount you get depends on your household income - see the table below.
 You will only have to start repaying this loan after you have graduated and once you are earning at least £21,000 a year.
-Please note that part-time students are not eligible for a Maintenance Loan.
+Please note that Maintenance Loans are not available to EU students or for part-time courses.

 Total Government support for living costs